GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

     this file.
 Additionally, ensure that the value for `DEVICE_TYPE` matches the device type for your Sens'it device in your Sigfox backend account.

 1. Deploy the Cloud Function by executing the following command.
-Note: change the value of `region` to your preferred region, and the value of `trigger-resource` to the name of your Pub/Sub topic that the Sigfox integration uses.
+Change the value of `region` to your preferred region, and the value of `trigger-resource` to the name of your Pub/Sub topic that the Sigfox integration uses.

         (venv) $ gcloud functions deploy --region asia-northeast1 pubsub_bigquery --runtime python37 --env-vars-file .env.yaml --trigger-event=google.pubsub.topic.publish --trigger-resource=sigfox-data